HoaiThuon343/Web-Fast-Food-Delivery/README.md

   2. Query `dbo.AspNetRoles` for the Admin role ID.
   3. Overwrite the Admin role ID into `dbo.AspNetUserRoles` for the user account created in step 1.

-- **Shipper Account:**
+- **Restaurant Account:**
   1. Log in as an Admin.
-  2. Navigate to the Shipper Account Management section to add a new shipper.
+  2. Navigate to the Restaurant Account Management section to add a new Restaurant.

 ### Application User Interface
 Here are some views of the application's user interface: